Civil parishes of Ireland: Relationship to ecclesiastical parishes

 An 1871 report to parliament noted that there were three classes of parish in Ireland: the civil parish, the Church of Ireland parish and the Roman Catholic parish.
 The first two generally but not always had the same boundaries, while the third generally did not.

 As a result of the 16th-century Protestant Reformation, the Roman Catholic church had to adapt to a structure based on towns and villages, with parishes that generally were larger than the old parishes.

 A Tudor statute, renewed in 1695 by the Irish parliament, said that land should be granted in each parish for a resident Protestant schoolmaster.

-The Union of Parishes (Ireland) Act 1827 defined rules for redefining parish boundaries, erecting Chapels of Ease and making Perpetual Cures.
+The Union of Parishes (Ireland) Act 1827 (7 & 8 Geo.
+4. c.
+43) defined rules for redefining parish boundaries, erecting Chapels of Ease and making Perpetual Cures.
 It has since been amended and in part repealed.

-While the boundaries of the parishes of the Church of Ireland changed following the disestablishment of the church in 1869, this did not affect the boundaries of the civil parishes.
+While the boundaries of the parishes of the Church of Ireland changed following the Irish Church Act 1869 (32 & 33 Vict. c.
+42) of the church in 1869, this did not affect the boundaries of the civil parishes.

 The 1871 report noted that ecclesiastical parish boundaries must be flexible to meet the requirements of the cure of souls, but that for statistical and possibly administrative purposes the boundaries of civil parishes should be fixed, or at least should rarely change.